runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

                 = 0
 ```

-The fee increases as `Amount` becomes large compared to `XtzPool` with the limit becoming 0.1% in the limiting case:
+The fee increases as `Amount` becomes small compared to `XtzPool` with the limit becoming approximately 0.2% in the limiting case:

 ```
 max_fee_charged =        999 * 999 * XtzPool
                    1  -  ------------------
                          XtzPool * 1000 * 1000

+                =  1  -  0.998001

-                =  0.1%
+                =  0.1999 %
 ```